 Reputational, compliance and legal risk

-The company’s governance and risk management starts at board level with the Compliance Officer being a Director.
+Responsibility for the company’s governance and risk management starts at board level with the Executive Team, supported by the Compliance Director.

-The internal capital to be held against Capital Resource Requirements (CRR) pillar 1 calculation is £115,000 which represents the fixed overhead requirement (FOR).
+The internal capital to be held against Capital Resource Requirements (CRR) pillar 1 calculation is £197,000 which represents the fixed overhead requirement (FOR).
 This is the figure that the board has decided should be held as a capital resource and is believed to be sufficient to cover all risks identified.
-The figure of £60,000 has been calculated as risk based capital.
+A figure of £80,000 has been calculated as risk-based capital.
 This is lower than the FOR.

-The company held capital and reserves of £723,000 as at 30th April 2018 and this is summarised as follows:
+The company held capital and reserves of £877,000 as of 30th April 2021 and this is summarised as follows: